WookieeMatt/Essence20/README.md

 Story Point Tracker - This Will display all Story points to all players and GM.

-Sheets Available: Power Ranger, NPC, Vehicle, Zord, and Megazord.
+Sheets Available: GI Joe, Transformer, Power Ranger, NPC, Vehicle, Zord, and Megazord.

 Power Ranger sheet